Visas and Entry into the U.S.

-Your official letter of admission will include the Form I-20 if the all required documents were completed, submitted, verified, and approved by the International Admissions Coordinator at the point of admission.
+Your official letter of admission will include the Form I-20 if the all required documents were completed, submitted, verified, and approved by the International Admissions Specialist at the point of admission.

 Once you obtain the I-20, sign & date section 11.

 Your I-20 should always be kept in a safe place.
 You will be required to present this document whenever you cross the U.S. border, travel within the U.S., and on several other occasions throughout your time as a student in the U.S.